canonical/discourse-gatekeeper/README.md

 ### Recommended Setup

 Although the action is designed to always perform **Raise, Check and Upload** functions, for best user-experience, we suggest the action to be included in:

 1. Scheduled workflows with dry-run enabled: to make sure PR with community contributions are raised regularly
 2. CI checks with dry-run enabled: to make sure amends to documentations are not conflicting with community contributions, as well as increases the rate at which PR with community contributions are raised
 3. Release pipelines: to upload *(experimental)* documentations edits to Discourse and make sure that the `discourse-gatekeeper/content` tag is updated regularly

 ### Disclaimers

 1. The action is currently in alpha state.
-If you encounter this issue, the action will fail and report that as the reason.
+If you encounter any issue with secrets, permissions or execution, the action will fail and report that as the reason.
 It may help to space out adopting this action if you are planning to use it for multiple charms or to use different users for each charm.

 2. Note that other rate limits also apply which is why execution might look like it is stalled for a short period and then resume.
 The